-Swim Team will begin Monday, May 17 and the Dive team will begin the first week of June.
-Both will run through the end of July.
+Swim Team will begin Monday, May 16 and will run through the end of July.
 By submitting this registration I acknowledge my child’s interest in participation however my payment will confirm their spot on the team.

 Start Dates and Pricing

 |$325 first child|

 |$200 second child|